 I'm not sure that I do.
 It's amazing working from home and being around my children, but it isn't always easy.
 My eldest goes to school now and my youngest goes to nursery two days a week, the rest of the time I work around her naps or in the evenings.
 I regularly am up until 1am some evenings doing work and that's when I get stressed.
 That's when I know I need to take a step back.
 As any blogger will tell you there's so much that goes into running a blog other than the post you see on a site.
 You have to write it, take photos, edit them, create video content and promote it, all while networking and keeping up on the admin side of things.
 Sometimes I fail miserably and sometimes my to do list is as long as my arm.
 Blogging and working for yourself is just wonderful, I wouldn't change it for the world.

 All the photos on my blog are taken by myself, unless I am in the photo in which case I have usually set up the camera so my husband can take it!
 I use a Nikon DSLR and the lens that is on my camera 99% of the time is my 50mm 1.8 but I also have a 35mm too.
 I also have a GoPro camera to do action shots in my videos. (like underwater or cycling shots) For vlogging and video I have a Canon G7X but most of the time I try to use my DSLR as I like the quality more.
-We have also recently invested in a DJI drone, specifically to make aerial video while we travel.
 A lot of the shots on this blog are from my iPhone.
 Aside from this we also use a tripod to do certain photos too.